davidpedrero/e-commerce-site/README.md

-A fully functional demo e-commerce web application built with the MERK stack!
+A fully functional demo E-commerce web application built with the MERK stack!